Jandini/Jandini/README.md

 ###### Year 2023
 # AutoByte

-[AutoByte](https://github.com/Jandini/AutoByte) is a data structure deserializer.
+[AutoByte](https://github.com/Jandini/AutoByte) is a data structure deserializer and parser for .NET.
+It automatically generates code based on class properties, streamlining the parsing of binary data.
+It simplifies handling binary data in .NET apps, making it easier to integrate and manage complex data structures efficiently.

 # KiBoards